Which of the following is true concerning muscle tissue? | Channels for Pearson+

 1

-Understand the primary function of muscle tissue: Muscle tissue is specialized for contraction, which allows for movement of the body and its parts.
-This is a key characteristic that distinguishes it from other tissue types.

-Eliminate the incorrect option about transmitting electrical impulses: While muscle tissue does respond to electrical impulses (action potentials), its primary role is not transmitting them.
-This function is more characteristic of nervous tissue.
+Step 2: Evaluate the other options provided in the question.
+Muscle tissue is not primarily responsible for transmitting electrical impulses; that is the role of nervous tissue, which consists of neurons and glial cells.

+Step 3: Consider the option about forming the outer protective layer of the body.
+This is the role of epithelial tissue, which forms the skin and lines internal organs, providing protection and acting as a barrier.

-Eliminate the incorrect option about secreting hormones: Hormone secretion is a function of endocrine glands, which are composed of epithelial tissue, not muscle tissue.
+Step 4: Analyze the option about secreting hormones.
+Hormone secretion is primarily the function of endocrine glands, which are composed of specialized epithelial cells, not muscle tissue.

-Eliminate the incorrect option about forming the outer protective layer: The outer protective layer of the body is formed by epithelial tissue, specifically the epidermis of the skin, not muscle tissue.

 Watch next